top of page

 Pastels

-Pen and Ink
+Pen & Ink

 Richard Bauer

-Pen and Ink
+Pen & Ink

-Richard J. Bauer is a life-long artist, holding both Bachelor's Degree and a Master's Degree in Art.
-He is now retired after a twenty-five year career working in museums as a curator, conservator, and photographer.
-Richard has lived in Arizona for the past thirty-one years and divides his time between Phoenix and Prescott.
+Richard J. Bauer is a life-long artist, holding both a Bachelor's Degree and a Master's Degree in Art.
+Richard, a full time visual artist, has lived in Arizona for the past thirty-five years.
+Over his fifty year art career, his work has been exhibited and collected throughout the United States.

 Watercolor